Please bookmark this page as a resource for San Diego Equine Emergencies.

 WE REALLY, REALLY, REALLY WANT THOSE INTAKE FORMS FILLED OUT BEFORE PEOPLE GET THERE :)

-so that we can get trucks and trailers in easy and smooth keep things moving along ( and so that rigs can go pick up more horses and not be stuck in INTAKE lines)
+so that we can get trucks and trailers in smoothly and keep things moving along.
+We also want trailers and rigs to be able to go pick up more horses and not be stuck in intake lines.

 3. Follow guides and be timely.
 Everyone will be ready to unload their horses, so please follow directions from the shed row managers.

 When you arrive at the DMF, there will be staff onsite helping with intake and stabling.
 There will be coordinators managing intake in the shed rows and will oversee all the owners and horses, helping everyone get settled in, calling vets or whatever needs to be done and keeping hourly charts on what is going on with horses.